 If you’re serious about your herbs, you may have your own herb garden.
 If that’s the case, you’re in luck because you can always adjust a recipe to take fresh herbs in place of the dried ones it calls for.
 Simply increase the amount with a ratio of 1 teaspoon dried herb to 1 tablespoon fresh herb (3 times as much for the same effect).

-Of course, it’s entirely possible you don’t have either one.
+Of course, it’s entirely possible you don’t have any dried herbs on hand or any in the garden.
 In that case, it’s time to start using herb substitutes.
 However, to assure you have what you need, you should first consider what’s required for proper herb picking and herb storage so that your ingredients are ready to use – and so you hopefully never run into a situation where you need to use a substitute.